 Conclusion: Everything that we have listed above is just the tip of the iceberg when it comes to applying Korean Natural Farming in your cannabis gardens.
 If you want to fully commit to growing sustainably with KNF, then we advise you to do your research.
 See what else you can input into your weed crops!
 The Korean Natural Farming method of growing cannabis is a very beneficial way of producing healthy cannabis plants.
 Not only will it be self-sustaining, but you will also notice your yields grow a lot bigger because of it!

 If you have the opportunity to apply Korean Natural Farming to your plants, then, by all means, do so!
 While it does require a lot more attention to the details of your gardens.
-The things that you will gain out of it are definitely well worth your time and efforts!
+The things that you will gain out of it are surely well worth your time and efforts!